addltea/kindrpp/README.md

 - 👋 Hi, I’m @kindrpp
 - 👀 I’m interested in Android engineering.
-- 🌱 I’m currently learning crypto and blockchain.
+- 🌱 I’m currently learning crypto projects and blockchain.
 - 💞️ I’m looking to collaborate on diverse projects.
 - 📫 How to reach me LinkedIn.